andrewmatlock/Indux/docs/docs/plugins/markdown.md

 :::
 ```

 If a `::: frame` callout is directly followed by a code block or group, they are styled to appear flush as a connected block.
-This is useful when previewing a rendered code example, as seen throughout these docs.
+This is useful when previewing a rendered code example, like the ones seen throughout these Indux articles.

 ::: frame
 <div class="text-4xl p-2 bg-surface-3 border border-line" x-icon="mdi:emoticon-dead"></div>